MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ### Parameters
  *plvbkImage*
- Address of an **LVBKIMAGE** structure, containing the new background image information.
+ Address of an `LVBKIMAGE` structure, containing the new background image information.

  *hbm*
  Handle to a bitmap.

  *pszUrl*
- A **NULL**-terminated string that contains the URL of the background image.
+ A NULL-terminated string that contains the URL of the background image.

  *fTile*
  Nonzero if the image is to be tiled in the background of the list view control; otherwise 0.